GianlucaChiarani/FontAwesomeBrowser/README.md

 # Font Awesome Browser
-A simple jQuery plugin that allows you to integrate a responsive icon browser linked to an input element.
+A simple jQuery plugin that allows you to pick an icon from a responsive icon browser and shows the corresponding icon class in an input element.

 [DEMO](https://codepen.io/GianlucaChiarani/pen/yLgZJvX)